leros-dev

 The Leros project is hosted at GitHub in https://github.com/leros-dev.

-Leros is documented in following publications and documents:
+Leros is documented in the following publications and documents:

 1. Martin Schoeberl.
 Leros: A Tiny Microcontroller for FPGAs.
 In Proceedings of the 21st International Conference on Field Programmable Logic and Applications (FPL 2011), Chania, Crete, Greece, September 2011.